Woodland Carbon Code governance

 Disputes Panel

-The Disputes Panel deals with any disputes relating to interpretation of the standard.
-Any complaints relating to the conduct of Scottish Forestry staff members should follow our standard complaints procedure.
+The disputes panel deals with any disputes relating to the interpretation of the standard.

-The panel meets as required and advises the Executive Board.
-If you have an issue to bring to the Disputes Panel, complete the Claimant Dispute Form and email it to This email address is being protected from spambots.
+The panel meets as required and advises the executive board.
+If you have an issue to bring to the panel, please complete the claimant dispute form and email it to This email address is being protected from spambots.
 You need JavaScript enabled to view it.

 4. The claimant will have a fixed time to comment.